RuoshuiSoong/Octo-UAV-Swarm-Control/README.md

 The swarm executes highly synchronized, pre-programmed 3D flight trajectories based on visual positioning.
 The project highlights the practical application of kinematics, 3D spatial geometry, network synchronization, and closed-loop feedback systems in a real-world physical environment.

+> **Historical Archive Note:** > Please note that the original Python source code for this 2021 project was lost during a cross-continental hardware migration.
+This repository serves as a functional and structural reconstruction, documenting the core system architecture, visual odometry strategies, and swarm synchronization workflows based on original competition video logs.

 ## 🛠 Core Technical Features

 ### 1. Multi-Agent Synchronization (8 UAVs)